Phanta1sa/Sudoku-MK-something/README.md

 # Sudoku-MK-something

-An interactive CLI Sudoku engine with file reading/writing an optizmized solver(underdevelopment still), and a simple brute force one.
+An interactive CLI Sudoku engine with file reading/writing, an optimized solver (under development), and a simple brute-force one.

-this engine should be able to
+This engine can:
 1. Solve
 2. Play
-3. Gen
+3. Generate
 4. Validate

 ## Features
-  - 2 solvers, one optimized with bitmasks and some other simple things, the other is a straightforward barebones one
+- Two solvers: one optimized with bitmasks and basic heuristics, and one straightforward barebones solver
 - CLI menus with basic error handling
-  - Puzzle generation for sizes 4, 9, and 16 with basic uniqueness checking.
+- Puzzle generation for sizes 4×4, 9×9, and 16×16 with basic uniqueness checking
-  - 2 game modes (rush, zen)
+- Two game modes (Rush, Zen)
-  - basic file handling using fileWrites and fileReaders.
+- Basic file handling using `FileWriter` and `FileReader`
+- Procedural puzzle generation with optional seeding

 ## Structure

-- `Board`: handles the board’s attributes and some helper methods
+- `Board`: Handles the board’s attributes and some helper methods
-- `Solver`: the optimized solver
+- `Solver`: The optimized solver
-- `SolverBrute`: the unoptimized solver
+- `SolverBrute`: The unoptimized solver
-- `Gen`: generation logic
+- `Gen`: Generation logic
-- `FileManager`: basic file I/O
+- `FileManager`: Basic file I/O
-- `UserInterface`: most CLI I/O
+- `UserInterface`: Most CLI I/O
-- `GameLoop`: the game logic and flow
+- `GameLoop`: The game logic and flow
-- `GameMode`: the two game modes
+- `GameMode`: The two game modes
-- `TimeControl`: time-related helper methods
+- `TimeControl`: Time-related helper methods
-- `Main`: the starting point
+- `Main`: The starting point

- -License:
+## TODO / In Progress
+- [ ] Improve puzzle uniqueness checks
+- [ ] Improvement of the cell selection method
+- [ ] A better testing class

+## Contributing

+Contributions, ideas, or bug reports are welcome!
+Please open an issue or pull request.

+## License
 This project is licensed under the MIT License.

+## Author
-  -Author : **ammar** (phanta1sa)
+**ammar** (phanta1sa)